Universum GANs: Improving GANs through contradictions: Introduction

 \section{Introduction}

 Training deep learning algorithms under inductive settings is highly data intensive.
 This severely limits the adoption of these algorithms for domains such as healthcare, autonomous driving, and prognostics and health management, that are challenged in terms of labeled data availability.
 In such domains, labeling very large quantities of data is either extremely expensive, or entirely prohibitive due to the manual effort required.
 To alleviate this, researchers have adopted alternative learning paradigms including semi-supervised~\cite{ouali2020overview}, universum~\cite{zhang2017universum,dhar2021doc3}, transductive~\cite{elezi2018transductive,shi2018transductive} learning, etc., to train deep learning models.
 Such paradigms aim to harness the information available in additional unlabeled data sources.
 When unlabeled data are not naturally available, synthetic samples are generated using \textit{a priori} domain information~\cite{vargas2019robustness,vapnik06,chapelle2009semi}.
-A more recent line of work utilizes GANs under semi-supervised settings to improve discriminator generalization.
-For example, virtual adversarial training (VAT)~\cite{miyato2018virtual}, smooths the output distribution of the classifier by using virtually adversarial samples and~\cite{dai2017good} adopts a complimentary generator to better detect the low-density boundaries instead of smoothing the loss function.
-Finally, Triple GAN architecture~\cite{li2017triple} seeks to improve upon GAN in the semi-supervised setting by modifying the GAN two-player formulation to include another player as a classifier.
+A more recent line of work generates additional synthetic data using GANs to boost the discriminator's performance trained under a semi-supervised learning paradigm.
+For instance, \cite{salimans2016improved} adopts a feature matching loss for the generator and utilizes the generated synthetic data with some (additionally) available unlabeled data to improve the discriminator performance through semi-supervised learning. \cite{dai2017good} modifies the GAN game and adopts a complimentary generator which better detects the low-density boundaries of the labeled data distribution.
+The semi-supervised learning based trained discriminator using these generated data and some additional unlabeled data is shown to provide better accuracies.
+Here, although the trained discriminator exhibits improved generalization; the generated data does not mimic the training data distribution.
+A more computationally intensive approach adopts the Triple GAN architecture~\cite{li2017triple}, which includes another classifier player in the two-player GAN formulation.
 In that setting, the generator and classifier learns the conditional distributions between input and labels, while the discriminator learns to classify fake input-label pairs.
-In most of these approaches the underlying strategy is to provide improved discriminator generalization by harnessing the additional information in the unlabeled data as well as the generated samples using semi-supervised learning.
+Improving upon the notion of having an additional classifier (player), ~\cite{kavalerov2021multi} rather proposes to maintain a two-player game with an auxiliary classifier term added to both discriminator and generator losses.
+Here the authors target to improve upon conditional wasserstein GAN (W-GAN) games by adding auxiliary multiclass Crammer and Singer hinge losses to both discriminator and generator.
+Finally, \cite{miyato2018virtual} adopts an alternative learning paradigm through virtual adversarial training (VAT), which smooths the output distribution of the classifier by generating carefully designed adversarial samples while assigning virtual labels to unlabeled data.
+For all these approaches the major gain comes from an additionally available unlabeled data.